kristopolous/slender-docs/src/installation/api.md

 OK%
 host:slender-api/$
 </pre>

+### Determining your environment.

+Slender supports different environments.
+These are outlined in `bootstrap/start.php` and inferred from the `$_SERVER` host variables.

+There are separate configuration files for each `$env`.
+For local, for instance, there is a file at `app/config/local/databases.php`.

+Inside this file you will see an array of depth 2.
+The second depth of the array corresponds to the API http path.

+For instance, if there were the following values:

+  'somesite' => array(
+    'host' => '127.0.0.1',
+    'port' => 27017,
+    'database' => 'slender_somesite'
+  )

+Then you can make calls to that api via `http://hostname:port/somesite/slug`.

 Step 3.
 Run the unit tests
 To test slender-api, we need to make sure that phpunit is installed correctly.